Noélie Yarigo

 Noélie Ditchakou Yarigo (born 26 December 1985) is a middle-distance runner from Benin who competes primarily in the 800 metres.
-She represented her country at the 2016 Rio and 2020 Tokyo Olympics.
+She represented her country at the 2016 Rio, 2020 Tokyo Olympics and 2024 Paris Olympics.

 Yarigo holds five Beninese national records including at 800 m indoors and out.

+Career

+Noélie Yarigo set her first Beninese 800 metres record in 2003 at the age of 17, reducing it to 2:11.61 while still a teenager two years later.
+But she then took a long break from the sport and only returned in 2012 at the age of 26.

 She serves with the Benin Air Force.
-She was given leave to prepare for the 2016 Olympics, and used it to train in France at the club run by the wife of her coach.
+She was given leave to prepare for the 2016 Rio Olympics and used it to train in France at the club run by the wife of her coach.
+At the Games, Yarigo broke for the first time the two-minute barrier in the heats with a time of 1:59.12.

+At the postponed 2020 Tokyo Olympics, she twisted her ankle in the heats.

-On 8 February 2023, at age 37, Yarigo set a significant personal best in the 800 m as she clocked 1:58.48 for second at the indoor Copernicus Cup in Toruń, Poland.
-Her previous best was 1:59.12, set outdoors in 2016.
+On 8 February 2023, at age 37 and after primarily focusing on being a pacemaker on the international racing circuit before, Yarigo set a significant personal best in the 800 m.
+She clocked 1:58.48 for second at the indoor Copernicus Cup in Toruń, Poland, improving her 1:59.12 set outdoors at the 2016 Rio Games.